jcmarchi/Github-Multiple-SSH-Keys/README.md

 ### Important Remarks about the `~/.ssh/` directory and the **SSH Key** files:

-Most of the time poeple fail using **SSH Keys** or get access errors because of bad permissions.
+Most of the time people fail using **SSH Keys** or get access errors because of bad permissions.
 SSH requires specific permissions for its _files_ and _directories_, otherwise it won't work.
 In some systems it may be more or less strict, but we will based our teachings here what the **_SSH Standards_** define.
 Here the basic recipe of how it should be done to function properly:

 - The `~/.ssh` directory permissions must be **`700 (drwx------)`**.
   You can use the following command to achieve it: